 Fiskars Group entities are subject to tax audits in several countries.
 It is possible that tax audits may lead to reassessment of taxes.
-In July 2016 Fiskars received a tax reassessment decision from the Finnish Large Taxpayers’ Office, which obliged the company to pay a total of EUR 28.3 million in additional tax, interest expenses and punitive tax increases as a result of a tax audit carried out in 2014.
-Fiskars and its external advisors consider the decision unfounded and did not recognize the related taxes and other costs in the income statement.
-Fiskars has appealed the decision to the Board of Adjustment in the Finnish Large Taxpayers' Office.
-Fiskars will continue the appeal process in court, if necessary, in which case the process may take years.
+The tax reassessment claim raised by the Finnish Large Taxpayers’ Office in 2016, which obliged the company to pay a total of EUR 28.3 million in additional tax, interest expenses and punitive tax increases, will be appealed against by the company to the Administrative Court, and the process may take years.
 The dispute concerns intra-group loans forgiven by the company in 2003 and their tax treatment in subsequent tax years.

 Fiskars Group operates globally with a considerable part of its business in the U.S. and in other countries outside of the euro zone.
 Weakening of the U.S. dollar or other currencies relative to the euro may have a material impact on the reported financial figures due to the translation exposure.
 Less than 20% of Fiskars Group’s commercial cash flows are exposed to fluctuations in foreign exchange rates.